 - I think if I'd had mindfulness training when I was a child when I was bullied, it would have made a huge difference for me.
 I was not very welcomed when I came to America as a kid, because I came here in 1989 and that was right on the heels of the Cold War.

-- To clarify, I'm not even Russian.
+- By the way, I'm not even Russian.
 I'm a Jew from Latvia.
 The Soviet Union divided people very weirdly, like on their passports.
 On my passport, it just used to say, Jew.
 That sounds crazy to people when I say that, but that's what it said.
 And then my family; half of them from Latvia, half from Ukraine.

 - But our language was Russian because often these geopolitical shifts are affected, individual people.
 And I was one of those people.
 Therefore, I came from this war-torn family that suffered a lot under Stalin under the Nazis, and finally made it to America, the land of the free, but unfortunately, mindfulness was not taught, at least not the way it is now.